jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_deriveweightfrom.md

   @notice
   The accumulated weight change since the specified funding cycle.

-  @param _baseFundingCycle The funding cycle to make the calculation with.
+  @param _baseFundingCycle The funding cycle to base the calculation on.
-  @param _start The start time to derive a weight for.
+  @param _start The start time of the funding cycle to derive a number for.

-  @return weight The next weight.
+  @return weight The derived weight, as a fixed point number with 18 decimals.
 */
 function _deriveWeightFrom(JBFundingCycle memory _baseFundingCycle, uint256 _start)
   private
   pure
   returns (uint256 weight)
 {
   // A subsequent cycle to one with a duration of 0 should have the next possible weight. if (_baseFundingCycle.duration == 0)